MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 #### Reliability improvements

-- Fixed an issue where the app could fail to join an event via a deep link.
-(18014)

-- Fixed an issue where users could join an event before its start time via a deep link.
-(18014)

 - Improved the ability to join an event when experiencing poor network conditions.
 (17760)

 - Improved performance when viewing an Immersive Space in Teams.
 (18128, 18156, 18351, 18280)